olasilik-ve-rastlanti-degiskenleri/BAHAR2026/_lectures/05_olasilikveyaKurali.md

 ---
 type: lecture
 date: 2024-02-12T10:00:10+4:30
-title: Sayma
+title: Olasılık: veya Kuralı

 # optional
 # please use /static_files/notes directory to store notes
 thumbnail: /_images/l1.png

 # optional
-tldr: İlk Sunu
+tldr: Beşinci Sunu

 # optional
 # set it to true if you dont want this lecture to appear in the updates section